 At the time of its introduction in 1976, the Rotel RX-1603 was the most powerful receiver in the world, boasting 180 watts per channel into 8 ohms.
 It is so large and so heavy that the designers included an optional separator kit, similar to the legendary Sansui G-22000 and G-33000, to split the tuner and preamp apart from the amplifier.
 The faceplate is a triumph of industrial design, and it's a truly excellent-sounding receiver, with superb detail and gobs of power to back it up.
-My asking price is less than what I've paid to acquire the original unit and have it completely restored, but my third child is due this month and I'm open to reasonable offers.
+My asking price is less than what I've paid to acquire the original unit and have it completely restored, but I'm open to reasonable offers.

 I acquired this particular RX-1603 and RK-100 several years ago from a collector of vintage receivers.
 I immediately contacted Pacific Stereo, proprieter of Tapeheads.net, to execute a complete Level 3 rebuild and restoration.
 An example of his work on a similar unit can be seen on Tapheads, where he also states that he prefers the RX-1603 to the Pioneer SX-1980: